olefjaerestad/griddie/README.md

 /*
  * Used to generate cell and offset classes, e.g. `.c-4` and `.o-2`.
  * You can increase/decrease these as much as you need.
  * These do not have to be the same.
-If you for example only want
+For example, if you only need
  * horizontal grids, you could reduce $maxRows to 1 to reduce file size.
  * Higher numbers = larger file size.
  */